-The universal setup sheet documents the process using the Four Plastics Variables (Figure 4).
+The universal setup sheet documents the process using the four plastics variables (see Figure 4).
 Using this setup sheet, the process can be duplicated on another press.
-The universal setup sheet is created by converting the press settings from the original process into machine independent settings.
-Then the machine independent settings can be converted into settings to be used on another press.
+The universal setup sheet is created by converting the press settings from the original process into machine-independent settings.
+Then the machineindependent settings can be converted into settings to be used on another press.